+Shares of subsidiaries Stated at cost using the gross average method and associates

+Other securities With market value Stated at fair market value, based on market price etc., as of the balance sheet date (with unrealized gains or losses included as a component of net assets, and the cost of securities sold determined using the gross average method).
 Without market value Stated at cost using the gross average method.
 Derivatives Stated at fair market value.

-Merchandise and Stated at cost using the gross average method (The value stated on the balance sheet is finished goods calculated by devaluating book value based on a reduction in profitability).

-Work in progress Stated at cost using the gross average method (The value stated on the balance sheet is calculated by devaluating book value based on a reduction in profitability).

-Raw materials and Mainly stated at cost using the gross average method (The value stated on the balance sheet is supplies calculated by devaluating book value based on a reduction in profitability).
+Merchandise and Stated at cost using the gross average method (The value stated on the balance sheet is finished goods finished goods calculated by devaluating book value based on a reduction in profitability). misieu goous calculated by devaluating book value based on a reduction in profitability).
+Work in progress Stated at cost using the gross average method (The value stated on the balance sheet is C C C C Stated at cost using the gross average method (The value stated on the balance sheet is C C Stated at cost using the gross average method (The value stated on the balance sheet is Work in progress Stated at cost using the gross average method (The value stated on the balance sheet is calculated by devaluating book value based on a reduction in profitability).